qxdddliu/m-1/README.md

 <b>TLDR:</b> I was really wrong about how to build AGI 2 times since 2011 and now I'm trying to build a private neural lace.

 In 2011 I watched [Jeff Hawkin's talk](https://www.ted.com/talks/jeff_hawkins_on_how_brain_science_will_change_computing) on artificialgeneral intelligence(AGI) and I slowly became obssessed with building AGI.
-In 2012 this repo it began as a full Java implementation of [Numenta's cortial learning algorithm v2](https://github.com/WalnutiQ/wAlnut/tree/4341e25d1fbd33a75708c4d428e3afc75f3fefe7).
+In 2012 this repo began as a full Java implementation of [Numenta's cortial learning algorithm v2](https://github.com/WalnutiQ/wAlnut/tree/4341e25d1fbd33a75708c4d428e3afc75f3fefe7).
 In 2016 I read Dileep George's(previously co-founder of Numenta that left to start Vicarious) PhD thesis and I realized Dileep had a better approach to building AGI and this repo changed into a [Python implementation of the data structures and algorithms](https://github.com/WalnutiQ/wAlnut/tree/03093e1944bf1ff25a1c2cac672d5933f93fba78) outlined in Dileep George's PhD thesis